wcsmileyk/flask-tutorial/README.md

 ## Environment

-- I am doing the tutorial in Python 3.6, 99% of the code will work in python 2.7+
+- I am doing the tutorial in Python 3.6, but you should be fine with 2.7+
 - Highly recommend virtual environments and git
-- I use PyCharm for the video tutorial.
+- I use vim for the video tutorial.
 Use whatever you're comfortable with.

 ## What you should know